alshdavid/BorrowScript/README.md

 <h2>Basic Examples</h2>

-<i>This language aims to distil complex Rust concepts into a simple langage inspired by TypeScript</i>
+<i>This language aims to distil complex Rust concepts into a simple langage inspired by TypeScript.
+The language will implement a standalone compiler that builds self contained statically linked binaries that do not require a garbage collector</i><br><br>
+<i>Please contribute your thoughts to the design of this language specification!</i>

 <h4>Hello World</h4>